The consultation process and Article 4

 It seems that an entirely satisfactory translation of the phrase cannot be found, although a French version “l’esprit libre dans la consultation” comes close.
 Renderings in English have ranged from the cryptic “in discussion a free mind” to the more complex “Man’s mind ranges unrestrained in counsel”.

-The motto adorned the conference area at the Porte de Dauphine for several years and, in 1967, was moved to NATO’s
+The motto adorned the conference area at the Porte de Dauphine for several years and, in 1967, was moved to NATO’s home in Brussels, where it graced the wall of the Council room, as it does now in the current headquarters (constructed across the road from the previous headquarters in Brussels).

 As explained above, consultation and consensus were accepted as the basis for all NATO decisions when the Alliance was created in 1949.